aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 1. [Testnet](https://fullnode.testnet.aptoslabs.com/v1/spec#/) -- a shared resource for the community, data will be preserved, network configuration will mimic Mainnet.
 1. [Mainnet](https://fullnode.mainnet.aptoslabs.com/v1/spec#/) -- a production network with real assets.

-See [Aptos Blockchain Deployments](../nodes/aptos-deployments.md) for full details on each environment.
-See [Check out release branch](./getting-started.md#check-out-release-branch) for the commands to download the versions of Aptos tied to those networks.
+See [Aptos Blockchain Deployments](../nodes/deployments.md) for full details on each environment.

 ### Run a local testnet

 There are two options for running a local testnet:
 * Directly [run a local testnet](../nodes/local-testnet/run-a-local-testnet.md) using either the [Aptos-core source code](../nodes/local-testnet/run-a-local-testnet.md#using-the-aptos-core-source-code) or a [Docker image](../nodes/local-testnet/run-a-local-testnet.md#using-docker).
 These paths are useful for testing changes to the Aptos-core codebase or framework, or for building services on top of the Aptos blockchain, respectively.
-* [Install the Aptos CLI](../cli-tools/aptos-cli-tool/install-aptos-cli.md) and 2) start a [local node with a faucet](../nodes/local-testnet/using-cli-to-run-a-local-testnet.md#starting-a-local-testnet-with-a-faucet).
+* [Install the Aptos CLI](../tools/install-cli/index.md) and 2) start a [local node with a faucet](../nodes/local-testnet/using-cli-to-run-a-local-testnet.md#starting-a-local-testnet-with-a-faucet).
 This path is useful for developing on the Aptos blockchain, debugging Move contracts, and testing node operations.

-Either of these methods will expose a [REST API service](./aptos-apis.md) at `http://127.0.0.1:8080` and a Faucet API service at `http://127.0.0.1:8000` for option 1 run a local testnet or `http://127.0.0.1:8081` for option 2 install the Aptos CLI.
+Either of these methods will expose a [REST API service](../integration/aptos-apis.md) at `http://127.0.0.1:8080` and a Faucet API service at `http://127.0.0.1:8000` for option 1 run a local testnet or `http://127.0.0.1:8081` for option 2 install the Aptos CLI.
 The applications will output the location of the services.

 ### Production network access